nikitavoloboev/data/life/lessons-learned.md

 	- Be really great at one thing and then you can branch out.
 - Check everything once I leave a room.
 	- Did I forget anything?
-- Learn from my mistakes.
+- Learn from your mistakes.
 	- Be conscious of mistakes that I have already done.
-	- Learn why they happened and do my best to never repeat them again.
+	- Learn why they happened and do your best to never repeat them again.
 - Look at the price of the delivery.
 - [Don’t assume it’s difficult until it is](https://news.ycombinator.com/item?id=10872970).
 - Simplicity matters.